Certified and sworn translation services for companies

 Our sworn and certified translation team

-- Our translators are MAEC-accredited sworn translators and interpreters (Spain's Ministry of Foreign Affairs, European Union and Cooperation)
+- Sworn translators and interpreters officially certified by the MAEC — Spain's Ministry of Foreign Affairs, European Union and Cooperation.

-- Extensive experience certifying documents for official procedures, legal processes and cross-border corporate transactions.
+- Over 25 years of experience certifying documents for official procedures, legal proceedings, and cross-border transactions.

 - Lola Espinosa de los Monteros Hinojosa